F-I-D-O/Manuals/manuals/Programming/Java/Java Workflow.md

 # Idea
 ## Configuration
+Configuration is done in `File` -> `Settings`.

+A lot of configuration we do in Idea Settings only applies to the current project.
+Therefore, it is a good idea to check whether the settings is not present in the template for new projects, so that we do not have to set it up for every new project.
+The settings template is located in `File` -> `New Project Setup`.

 ### Settings synchronization
 1. Log in into JetBrains Toolbox or to the App
 1. Click on the gear icon on the top-right and choose Sync